Malavraj9009/SQL/README.md

 # SQL
-This repo is collection of some of the case studies.
+This repo is collection of some of the case studies by DATA with DANNY.